-Controlled synthesis of nanomaterials (Nanotubes, Nanowires, Nanosheets, Graphene, Quantum Dots, etc..), and wide band gap single crystals [h-BN, GaN, AlN, CsLiB6O10 (CLBO), etc.].; Exploration of new functional nanomaterials, nano-hybrids, and nano-systems.; Creative use of nanomaterials and nano-systems in advanced electronics, energy harvesting devices, and chemical and biological applications.
+Controlled synthesis of 0D, 1D, and 2D materials (Nanotubes, 2D layered materials, Nanowires, Quantum Dots, and their heterostructures, etc.).; Exploration of new functional nanomaterials, heterojunctions, heterostructures, nano-hybrids, and nano-systems.; Creative use of nanomaterials for advanced electronics, quantum switching, energy harvesting, environmental, chemical and biomedical applications.

 - Fisher B031 - Materials and Laser Physics

 - Fisher B013 - PE-CVD

 - Fisher B009 - Electro Chemistry

 All faculty members accept undergraduate student researchers into their labs.
 For

 more information, please contact firstname.lastname@example.org.
 Summer Undergraduate Research Fellowships (SURFs) are open to all Tech undergraduates who have at least one semester remaining